Kim Kardashian Calls Kanye West ‘A**hole,’ What Caused Robbery Flashback?

 Kim said that she started crying and grabbed her daughter North who was nearby sleeping.

 “I’m freaking out in bed and North fell asleep with me, so I’m grabbing her and I’m like, ‘Hello!
 Hello!’ and he’s not answering me.
+Hello, a**hole!”

 NYFW here we come!!!
 Thank you @jetluxlife!!! #jetluxlife✈️